Short Answer (quick read):

 Both products are virtual hence the V in both abbreviations.
 The hardware used by the cloud hosting party is made available virtually, so you do not directly use a physical server.

-Now let’s take a look at the unique features per product.
+Now let’s take a look at the unique features per product:

 A VPS is a virtual server that is basically the same as a physical server.
 In most cases, you choose an operating system with a cloud host, the resources you need and then you can log in immediately and get started on your server.

-A cloud host creates a VPS, as mentioned earlier, by virtualizing its hardware.
+A cloud host creates a Virtual Private Server, as mentioned earlier, by virtualizing its hardware.
 You can use a VPS to run multiple websites or applications.
 But not in a way like with a shared (web hosting) server, where the physical hardware of one server is literally used by multiple customers and websites.
 With shared web hosting it can happen that one customer uses all available resources and that you as a customer suffer from it.

 Similarity: with a VPS and VPC you have little or no trouble from other users.